What you need to know

-Research shows stroke is a leading cause of death in New Zealand, behind heart disease and all cancers combined.
-But many, many New Zealanders who have a stroke recover and lead successful, happy lives.
+Stroke is New Zealand's second single biggest killer and the leading cause of serious adult disability.
+But many New Zealanders who have a stroke recover and lead successful, happy lives.

 A stroke is a brain attack